firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/architecture.md

 # Architecture

-On this page you'll find the architecture of Firefly III.
+On this page you'll find information about the internal architecture of Firefly III.
 It's not meant as an explanation of where everything is but rather as a means to show you how everything is structured.
-If you ever want to develop something here's what you need to know.
+If you ever want to develop something these pages should show you where you need be.

 !!! info
     This page is under construction.
 Feedback is welcome!